DYNAMIC DUO: Stacey Fox and her Daughter, Emma, Join Forces to Keep Union/A-C Valley Competitive Spirit Program Winning

 “Stacey’s my life,” added Hannah Ithen.
 “My life is Stacey Fox.
 I was trying to quit one year and I remember talking to her at a baseball game and she’s like, ‘No. You’re not quitting.
 If you try to quit, I’m putting your name on the roster myself.’
 She’s just that type of person.
 You can count on her for everything.
 I work in her classroom throughout the day.
 I’m with her every night.”

-“You’re dating her son,” interjects Madison Hurrelbrink, digging an elbow to Ithen’s ribs as the four burst into laughter.
+“You’re dating her son,” interjects Madison Hurrelbrink, digging an elbow into Ithen’s ribs as the four burst into laughter.

 “I think they’re the dream team,” said Kyleigh Morrison.
 “They talk about how they go home and they watch videos and Stacey lays awake at night thinking about routines.
 They put in the work and it truly shows.”